mauroservienti/milestone.github.io/_posts/2022-05-11-dotnet-development-on-apple-silicon.md

 ## 2022-09-19 I'm ready to give up — .NET Framework development is a PITA

-A remark: I probably write code 30% of my time in my current role.
+A remark: I probably spent 30% of my time writing code in my current role.
 In the vast majority of the cases, the development stack is C# and .NET 6.
 It doesn't need Windows and works flawlessly on macOS using the excellent JetBrains Rider.

 If the project multi-targets .NET and .NET Framework, and you know what to do (e.g., there is no need for full IntelliSense support to detect that a member is unavailable in one of the targeted frameworks), then macOS is again more than enough.
 The production build artifacts are a CI concern.